yeeeehao/project2/README.md

-# Project 2 Proposal
+# Recipe Website Proposal

+## Team Members

+- Hao Ye (6238023)
+- Juan Wang (6218207)
-Team Members: Hao Ye, Juan Wang, Chuangjian Xia
+- Chuangjian Xia (6328003)

-Topic: Recipe selection and automatic recommendation

-## Executive summary
+## Overview

+Our recipe site aims to provide users with an easy-to-use platform for finding and sharing recipes, and random recipes are not selected for people with phobias.
+The site will feature a clean and modern design, intuitive search and filter options, and a variety of user-generated recipes from a variety of categories, including meat dishes, vegetarian dishes, desserts, and more.

 The problem to solve: Many people want to learn to cook or like to cook, but often don't know what to cook or can't cook a certain dish.

 The solution for problem: The webpage will provide a list of all kinds of recipes with specific production methods, and can provide random recipe recommendations.

-## Goals
+## Features

 1. Realize user registration login and logout;